missmarlos/CPSC481-TEAM-PROJECT/ReadMe.md

 # CPSC 481 TEAM 3.1 #

-# RULES #
+# REPOSITORY RULES #
-Working on Code
+Working on Code:
 * Make a branch in the format Name-ThingYou'reWorkingOn
 * Push to that branch and not master

-Finished Code
+Finished Code:
 * Make a pull request
 * One person will have to do a code review before merging it to master